moca40anniversary/moca40anniversary.github.io/about.md

 ---
 layout: page
-title: About
+title: COVID-19
-permalink: /about/
+permalink: /covid/
 ---

-Some information about you!
+Some information about COVID-19!

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+A place to include any other types of information.

 ### Contact me